 - Joint inflammation (bursitis)

 How can I care for my heel pain at home?

-If you experience heel pain accompanied by swelling and limited range of motion, it’s probably a good idea to temporarily stay off the foot, avoid strenuous physical activity, and try at-home remedies.
+If you experience heel pain accompanied by swelling and limited range of motion, you can:

 When should I seek medical attention for heel pain?

 When your heel pain can interfere with exercise, your everyday tasks, your occupation, and doesn’t improve with home remedies after a few days, it is best to call a doctor.
 Dr. Deacon can offer a professional diagnosis and prescribe a personalized treatment plan to relieve your pain.

 How is heel pain treated?

 Before any treatment, Dr. Deacon first performs a comprehensive physical exam.
 This is to learn more about your condition and discuss your symptoms with you.
 After consultation, he will closely work with you to develop a personalized treatment plan.

 In most cases, heel pain can be effectively treated with conservative measures.
 However, if you have a severe heel pain, it is best to call a doctor.
 Your tendonitis may need surgery to treat.
 Dr. Deacon excels at the surgery to repair different forms of tendonitis and can provide a consultation.